Robert Ardrey: Khartoum

 Khartoum was written and produced in 1966, directed by Basil Dearden.
 The film is based on historical accounts of British Gen. Charles "Chinese" Gordon's defense of the Sudanese city of Khartoum from the forces of the Mahdist army during the Siege of Khartoum.

 Khartoum starred Charlton Heston as General Gordon and Laurence Olivier as the Mahdi (Muhammad Ahmed).
 Heston, in his autobiography, wrote about his decision to take the role: "It's a good part, presents the challenge of doing a mystic, as well as the English thing.
 Also, it's a helluva good script."

-The Academy agreed with Heston's assessment of the script.
+The academy agreed with Heston's assessment of the script.
 In 1967 Khartoum earned Ardrey a nomination for the Oscar for Best Original Screenplay.

 Ardrey died, aged 71, in South Africa.

 Africa

 In 1955, when Ardrey was considering a trip to Africa, Max Ascoli, publisher of The Reporter, offered to buy anything that Ardrey would write there.
 At the same time, Ardrey renewed an acquaintance with prominent geologist Richard Foster Flint.
 Because of Ardrey's background in geology and paleontology, Flint arranged for Ardrey to investigate claims made by Raymond Dart about a specimen of Australopithecus africanus.

 Ardrey met Dart in South Africa and examined his evidence.
 Particularly, Dart had amassed a sample of 5,000 fossils from the Makapan cave.
 Among the fossils, some bones that could be used as tools—the lower jaw bones of small gazelles, which could be used as cutting tools, and the humerus of antelope, which could be used as clubs—were overrepresented (more frequent) by a factor of ten.
 This led Dart to theorize that in australopithecines, as man's direct ancestors, the use of weapons evolutionarily predated the development of large brains.
 Ardrey wrote an article about Dart's theory for The Reporter.
 After receiving significant attention, it was reprinted in Science Digest and led to The Smithsonian Institution contacting Dart.
+The theory was later refuted but was influential at the time.

-This trip would serve as the beginning of Ardrey's renewed interest in the human sciences and the initiation of his groundbreaking work in paleoanthropology.
+This trip would serve as the beginning of Ardrey's renewed interest in the human sciences and the initiation of his writing on paleoanthropology.